• Skip to primary navigation

 Notes

-• Any peppers can be pickled - try this recipe with sliced bell peppers, banana peppers, serrano peppers, or any peppers you have on hand.
+• Pepper options: Try this recipe with sliced bell peppers, banana peppers, serrano peppers, or any peppers you have on hand.

-• Your peppers need at least two days to pickle in the brine before enjoying.
+• Pickling time: Your peppers need at least two days to pickle in the brine before enjoying.
 They are edible immediately, but need at least two days of rest for best flavor.

 Nutrition Estimate